Gilbert Gottfried: Career

 Although not a regular, Gottfried appeared in The Amazing Live Sea Monkeys, as well as performed the voice of Jerry the Belly Button Elf in Ren and Stimpy.
 Three of his most prominent roles came in 1990, 1991, and 1992, when he was cast as Igor Peabody in Problem Child and Problem Child 2 and Iago in Aladdin.
 When asked how he prepared for the role of Iago, Gottfried joked, "I did the whole DeNiro thing.
 I moved to South America!
 I lived in the trees!"
 Gottfried reprised the role in The Return of Jafar, Aladdin and the King of Thieves, the television series and various related media, such as Kingdom Hearts and House of Mouse.
 However, the character was ultimately recast to Alan Tudyk for the 2019 remake.
 Gottfried also voiced Berkeley Beetle in the 1994 film Thumbelina.
 He was the host of the Saturday edition of USA Up All Night for its entire run from 1989 to 1998.

 He was a recurring guest star during the Tom Bergeron era of Hollywood Squares and became the center of attention in a bizarre episode that aired on October 1, 1999.
 In this episode, the two contestants made nine consecutive incorrect guesses, six of which were to be game-deciding questions asked to Gottfried.
 As the only remaining square, whoever captured him would have five squares and therefore win the game.
 Penn Jillette, who was a guest alongside Teller on the same episode, berated a contestant earlier for giving an incorrect guess by shouting, "You fool!".
-Gottfried himself began to use the phrase, with most of the other stars (including Bergeron himself) eventually joining in with every successive wrong guess, beginning with the second question he was asked.
+Gottfried himself began to use the phrase, with most of the other stars (even including Bergeron) eventually joining in with every successive wrong guess, beginning with the second question he was asked.
 As a result, it took the episode's entire half-hour to play only one game.
-However, he was eventually captured on the last possible question.
+The game only ended with the question "The word 'smog' comes from what two words?"; Gottfried correctly guessed "'smoke' and 'fog'", to Bergeron's joy.
 Appropriately, the episode became known as the "You Fool!" episode.
 Gottfried was temporarily fired from Hollywood Squares after this incident, returning about a month later.

 Gottfried provided the voice of the duck in the Aflac commercials, Digit in Cyberchase, Dr. Bender and his son Wendell in The Fairly OddParents, and Mister Mxyzptlk (pronounced "Mikz-yez-pit-lik") in Superman: The Animated Series.
 He reprised his role as Mister Mxyzptlk in Lego Batman 3: Beyond Gotham, Justice League Action, and Lego DC Super-Villains.
 He also played a nasty wisecracking criminal genius named Nick Knack in two episodes of Superboy.
 He also co-wrote an issue of Superboy, which featured Nick Knack's origin.
-Gottfried made regular appearances on The Tonight Show with Jay Leno and has played Harry Potter and Yoda.
+Gottfried made regular appearances on The Tonight Show with Jay Leno including where he played Harry Potter and Yoda.